oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 the public key from the DID Document resolved from the DID in the `iss` value.
 If the `kid` JWT header parameter is present, the `kid` MUST be a relative or absolute DID URL of the DID in the `iss` value, identifying the public key.
-- X.509 Certificates: If the `x5c`, `x5c`, or `x5t` JWT header parameters are present, the recipient MUST obtain the public key from the leaf X.509 certificate defined by of the Issuer-signed JWT and validate the X.509 certificate chain in the following cases:
+- X.509 Certificates: The recipient MUST obtain the public key from the leaf X.509 certificate defined by the `x5c`, `x5c`, or `x5t` JWT header parameters of the Issuer-signed JWT and validate the X.509 certificate chain in the following cases:
     - If the `iss` value contains a DNS name encoded as a URI using the DNS URI scheme [@RFC4501].
 The DNS name MUST match a `dNSName` Subject Alternative Name (SAN) [@RFC5280] entry of the leaf certificate.
     - If the `iss` value contains a URN using the URN URI scheme [@RFC2141].
 The URN MUST match a `unifiedResourceName` SAN entry of the leaf certificate.